A&O hit the £1 billion threshold back in 2008 and hasn't looked back since. Its most recent financials saw turnover rise

 At the more junior end of the scale, the firm's training is widely regarded as some of the the best in the City.
 There's "excellent work and as much responsibility as you can handle", says one junior.
 Another says there's "great training and supervisors are committed to development of trainees", while higher up there's "impressive dedication" to associate development.
 Although, not everyone is happy, as one associate complains that there is "inconsistency between work load of individuals even within the same group".
 Whilst another NQ says "as a junior it's not uncommon to be left without senior support or strategic direction".
 Another lawyer says that there is "apathy from partnership towards associate career progression".

-The move a few years back from St Pauls to custom-built offices next to Liverpool Street Station has been hugely successful.
+The move a few years back from St Pauls to custom-built offices next to Liverpool Street Station was hugely successful.
 What is best about the firm? "the offices are ace - especially the roof terraces in summer" croons one associate.
 One lawyer puts it "anyone who complains about the almost non-stop availability of food and drink and the 24/7 print room, IT support and gym, has had the A&O silver spoon in their mouth too long".

 A&O has historically been a pretty happy ship, but you will put in crippling hours, remote working or not.
 Cancelling your evening plans can become routine.
 And it's not just the hours.
 A&O regards itself as the gold standard, and you will be expected to achieve perfection in your work.
 As one assistant found out when told off for a typo in an internal document he prepared at two in the morning - there are no excuses.